mikelevins/bard/docs/bard.md

 process can send messages to other Bard processes, and can receive messages from other Bard processes. `receive` is the receiving side of such exchanges.
 A message can be nearly any Bard value.

+`repeat`

+Evaluates the expressions in its body repeatedly.
+Repeat doesn't test for an exit condition, and will loop without terminating unless you arrange for control to exit somehow.
+The simplest way to do that is to place a repeat inside a `with-exit` form and call the bound exit function.
+This idiom makes it extremely simple to write loops, and extremely easy to see them in code (but it's not particularly compatible with functional programming; for a more functional approach to iteration, see the `loop` form).

 `send`